Taking a tough stance on summer: conservatives in U.S. House

-WASHINGTON Conservative Republicans in the U.S. House of Representatives have taken a hard-line stance on yet another issue: the August recess.
+WASHINGTON (Reuters) - Conservative Republicans in the U.S. House of Representatives have taken a hard-line stance on yet another issue: the August recess.

 The House Freedom Caucus, known for bucking Republican leadership on legislation including healthcare, has taken an official position on the traditional five-week break Congress takes from Washington: They don't want it.